frangallo/zoozer-project-proposal/README.md

 ### Phase 5: Searching for Blogs and Posts (~3-4 days)
 I'll need to add `search` routes to the SaleItems controllers.
-On the Backbone side, there will be a `SearchResultsIndex` composite view that has a 'SearchResultsIndexItem' composite.
+On the Backbone side, there will be a `SearchResultsIndex` composite view that has a `SearchResultsIndexItem` composite.
 This composite will include `SalesItemIndex`and `OffersIndex` subviews.
 These views will use `saleitems` and `offers`collections, but they will fetch from the new `search` routes.

 [Details][phase-five]